rotkiw/blog/blog.md

-# Intro to Graph Optimization: Solving the Chinese Postman Problem with NetworkX in Python
+# Intro to Graph Optimization: Solving the Chinese Postman Problem with NetworkX in PythonX

 ```python